tropical9/week-1/README.md

 ## Description

-This project was created for the week 1 challenge of my coding bootcamp.
+This project was created for the Week 1 HTML, CSS and Git challenge of my coding bootcamp.
 The goal of this challenge is to create a webpage that meets accessibility standards, display semantic elements, create logical structures with independent styling and positioning, view images with accessible alt attributes, sequence heading attributes and concisely describe the title.
+The code have been refactored to reflect this.

 ## Installation
 N/A